-There are about 14 kids of all abilities, one teacher and two teacher’s aids in the triplets’ classroom, so Shana is comfortable with the equal attention all the children receive in the inclusive learning environment.
+There are about 14 kids with and without disabilities, one teacher and two teacher’s aids in the triplets’ classroom, so Shana is comfortable with the equal attention all the children receive in the inclusive learning environment.
 Also, the kids’ therapy sessions are integrated right into their preschool days.

-Studies show that placing children in inclusive childcare centers such as Easterseals is beneficial for both children with disabilities and typically developing children.
-Children with disabilities are able to learn age-appropriate communication and social skills, while typically developing children are submerged in an equal, inclusive environment that teaches respect and understanding of differences.
+Studies show that placing children in inclusive childcare centers such as Easterseals is beneficial for both children with and without disabilities.
+Children with disabilities are able to learn age-appropriate communication and social skills, while children without disabilities are submerged in an equal, inclusive environment that teaches respect and understanding of differences.

 Soon after taking Walker out of the home daycare, Tina discovered Easterseals’ Milestones.